lsst-tstn/tstn-010/index.rst

 developing utilities to be used with a Job.
 Of course, it may also call any of the Control Classes or utilities.
 Scripts in this area are expected to follow a standard format/template and conform to proper standards (PEP8 and appropriate LSST Development Guides).
 Pushing from a ticket branch to the develop branch of the repo requires a review (PR).

+There will (probably) exist cases where a Job will never be promoted to a production task.
+In this case, the jobs must be identified as such and will be subject to a higher level of documentation and required unit testing, particularly against any possible utilities that may be deprecated.
+Significant effort should be made to ensure that any persistent Jobs in this repo do not require anything in the `Observing Utilities`_ repository.

 Required Unit Testing
 ^^^^^^^^^^^^^^^^^^^^^